 Considering Suboxone withdrawal symptoms can be severe, any Suboxone detox protocol must be done in an accredited medical facility.
 Also, patients must be under the management and care of an experienced team of board-certified medical professionals.
 Trying to get through an opiate withdrawal without medical care can lead to a higher risk of relapse, seizures, dehydration, and in extreme cases, even death.

 Rapid detox is a medical treatment that requires you to stay in the hospital for a brief period of around two to three days.
 The procedure is in a private ICU room.
 It commonly begins with anesthetizing the patient for about one hour.
 All while an experienced board-certified anesthesiologist induces an accelerated detoxification process.
 The patient is closely monitored during this time.
-They are monitored by the medical team with all vital signs being carefully managed.
+The medical team monitors them, with all vital signs being carefully managed.

-Rapid detox may be a good fit for you or your loved one if they are looking for how to get off Suboxone.
-In our experience, most people already suffering from opioid use disorder are struggling and want a better way.
+Rapid detox may be a good fit for you, or your loved one is looking for how to get off Suboxone.
+Most people already suffering from opioid use disorder are struggling and want a better way in our experience.
 This starts with the withdrawal symptoms.
 Offering people a way to minimize this uncomfortable and long withdrawal process can be very effective, especially at getting a person emotionally present.
 They can embark on any psychological treatment they chose to achieve and maintain a successful recovery.
-If you’re looking for an effective Suboxone detox protocol, reach out to us.
+If you’re looking for an effective accelerated Suboxone detox protocol, reach out to us.